Michaël Gillon: Biography

 Michaël Gillon began his higher education at the age of twenty-four, after seven years of service in the Belgian army.
 "I finished high school at the age of seventeen, and I didn't feel ready - or motivated - to undertake [higher] education," he says.
 "Afterwards, I regretted it."
 He enrolled at the University of Liège and, in five years, obtained a degree in biochemistry and an undergraduate degree in physics.
 He was attracted to research and, at the end, was able to pursue a career as a researcher.

 Attracted by research, he became a doctoral student in astrophysics in 2003, after hesitating between genetics and biochemistry.
 In March 2006, he defended his PhD thesis on the improvement of the photometry of exoplanet transits in the framework of the CoRoT project.
 He then left the University of Liege for a postdoctoral stay of almost three years at the observatory of the University of Geneva.
-During this stay, he participated in the discovery of a hot Jupiter: WASP-18 b.
+During this stay, he led the detection of the transits of the Neptune-sized exoplanet Gliese 436b, and participated in the discovery of several hot Jupiters as WASP-18 b.

-Back to the University of Liege in January 2009, he continues his work on the detection of exoplanets and their physicochemical characterization3.
+Back to the University of Liege in January 2009, he continues his work on the detection of exoplanets and their physicochemical characterization.
 In the framework of the TRAPPIST project, he is scientific leader and principal investigator for exoplanets.
-This project led to numerous publications and the detection of about 30 transiting exoplanets between late 2010 and mid 20123.
+This project led to numerous publications and the detection of >200 transiting exoplanets between late 2010 and early 2026.
 He initiated an international research observing for the first time the thermal emission of a super-Earth: 55 Cancri e.

+In 2012, he initiated the SPECULOOS project, a search for transiting terrestrial planets around the nearest ultracool dwarf stars and brown dwarfs using a network of robotic 1m-class telescopes.
+This project is ongoing since 2019.

 In 2013, he was appointed member of the CHEOPS scientific team.
 He represents Belgium there with his colleague Valerie Van Grootel.

 On February 22, 2017, NASA officially announced the discovery of seven exoplanets by an international team of astronomers, led by Michaël Gillon.
 These exoplanets, named TRAPPIST-1 b, c, d, e, f, g, h, were detected using the European Southern Observatory's TRAPPIST telescope.
 These seven exoplanets, located at 39 light-years from the Sun, orbit the dwarf star TRAPPIST-1.
-Three of these exoplanets had already been discovered in 2015 by the international team using the Trappist telescope, but the collaboration with Nasa has expanded those discoveries.
+Three of these exoplanets had already been discovered in 2015 by an international team led by Gillon and using the TRAPPIST telescope, but the collaboration with NASA has expanded those discoveries.